-Belief in nature gods/goddesses, various personal religions, as well as human religions, have been popular in the past.
-However, it is worth noting — there are no canon gods and goddesses or religious system in ‘Souls.
+Belief in nature gods/goddesses, various personal religions, as well as human religions, has long been popular at ‘Souls.
+However, it is worth noting that there are no canon gods and goddesses or religious system in this universe.
 There is also no overarching religious system shared among all characters.

 Realism is Key

 ‘Souls is not a game in which overt and strong supernatural or magical elements are tolerated.
 Despite the existence of Luperci and various pseudo-scientific game elements, ‘Souls has always been a mostly realistic game.
 Your character cannot be a spell-casting mage or control the elements or anything like that.